spoortimorabad/SynapFix/README.md

 python Enhanced_version_conflict.py auto-resolve <package_name> <version>  # or only <package_name>

 ```
-You can find the demo the project in the below link:
+You can find demo of the project in the below link:
 - [View Demo](https://youtu.be/VcprNGYaR3M) - Try yourself out

 ## Examples